aban-waleed/GPA-Calculator/README.md

 A GPA calculator that calculates the GPA for given number of class.
 It can calculate using percentage or letter grades to give either a range of 4 GPA or a percentage GPA

-The project was created by me and my friend (Noor Haider).
+The project was created by me and my friend [Noor Haider](https://github.com/Noor-Haider/).
 This was our first python project.